-QT Series fans from Broan NuTone are some of the quietest, and this model doesn’t disappoint.
-As with most fans on this list, it’s rated <0.3 sones and motor-engineered for continuous operation.
+QT Series exhaust fans from Broan NuTone are some of the quietest, and this model doesn’t disappoint.
+As with most quiet bath fans on this list, it’s rated <0.3 sones and motor-engineered for continuous operation.

 It operates at speeds between 80 CFM and 150 CFM.
 Remember that higher operation (CFM) levels make slightly more noise.

 The unit itself comes with most of the installation materials ready, including a hanger bar system.
 It uses a 6-inch ducting for superior performance and requires a minimum construction space of 2-inches x 8 inches.
 It’s certified for use over the bathtub or shower with the GFCI circuit.

 The exhaust fan with light is HVI Certified and energy star rated.
 It’s also UL Listed.
 The manufacturer recommends that it’s used for bathrooms in the 75 to 80 square feet.